selwynpolit/d9book/book/general.md

 ```php
 $is_maint_mode = \Drupal::state()->get('system.maintenance_mode');
 ```
-## How to get Node URL alias or Taxonomy Alias by Node id or Term ID
+## Get Node URL alias or Taxonomy Alias by Node id or Term ID

 Sometimes we need a relative path and sometimes we need an absolute path.
 There is an \$options parameter in the fromRoute() function where